 - You will participate in your plan of care by reviewing a daily care sheet with your nurse.

-- Lactation consultants are available.
+- Lactation consultants are available for special circumstances.

 If you plan to rent a Symphony hospital-grade electric breast pump, please click here for contact information on local Medela breast pump rental stations.
 Please be sure to check with your insurance company to determine your benefit.